jaredspecjr/independent-project-one/README.md

 ## Known Bugs

-_When resizing browser window, the sidebar gets lost or squished behind the main columns of txt._
+_When resizing browser window, the txt gets squished in the main columns._

 ## Support and contact details